xonixx/makesure/README.md

 - There should be one way to do the thing.
 - Overall [Zen of Python](https://www.python.org/dev/peps/pep-0020/#the-zen-of-python).
 - Think hard before adding new feature.
 Think of a damage it could cause used improperly.
 Think of cognitive complexity it introduces.
 Only add a feature generic enough to cover lots of useful cases instead of just some corner cases.
 Let's better have a list of recipes for the latter.
 - Do not introduce unjustified complexity.
 User should not be forced to learn a whole new programming language to work with a tool.
-Instead, the tool is based on limited set of simple concepts, like goals + dependencies + @reached_if + familiar shell language (bash/sh).
+Instead, the tool is based on limited set of simple concepts, like goals + dependencies + handful of directives + familiar shell language (bash/sh).
 - [Worse is better](https://en.wikipedia.org/wiki/Worse_is_better).
 - [Principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 - Tests coverage is a must.